Supporting Recovery Challenging Stigma

-Brushes with Life offers recovery art group at the Carr Mill clinic on Tuesdays and at Wake STEP on Wednesdays.
+Brushes with Life offers a recovery arts group at the Carr Mill clinic on Tuesdays and one at Wake STEP on Wednesdays.
 The group offers art classes, which are led by Grayson Bowen.
 Contact: email@example.com.

 For information contact: Edward Binanay at firstname.lastname@example.org